chef/chef-web-docs/chef_master/source/aws_marketplace.rst

    .. note:: .. tag notes_chef_aws_ssl

-             In order to use TLS/SSL for the Web UI and API the Amazon Machine Images (AMI) will automatically create and use a self-signed certificate.
-Modern web browsers typically warn about self-signed certificates during login.
-In this situation, ignore the warning and accept the certificate.
+             In order to use TLS/SSL for the Web UI and API, the Amazon Machine Images (AMI) will automatically create and use a self-signed certificate.
+Modern web browsers typically warn about self-signed certificates during login; however, in this case, you can ignore the warning and accept the certificate.

              .. end_tag